vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_vcenter.md

 This topic provides instructions for deploying a virtual container host (VCH) in a very basic vCenter Server environment.
 This basic deployment allows you to test vSphere Integrated Containers Engine with vCenter Server before attempting a more complex deployment that corresponds to your real vSphere environment.

 The vCenter Server instance to which you deploy the VCH must match the specifications listed in the prerequisites.
+This example deploys a VCH by using the minimum `vic-machine create` options possible, for demonstration purposes.

 **Prerequisites**